-The State of North Carolina has a state-wide sales tax that affects a number of purchases within the borders of the state as well as additional local taxes that apply in certain cities and counties within the state.
+North Carolina state-wide sales tax affects many purchases within the borders of the state as well as additional local taxes that apply in certain cities and counties within the state.

-In this guide we will review the items on which sales tax applies in North Carolina, how nexus is established for those who do business in the state, and the process for acquiring a permit to collect sales tax and subsequently collecting that sales tax each reporting period.
+In this guide we will review the items on which sales taxes apply in North Carolina, how nexus is established for those who do business in the state, and the process for acquiring a permit to collect sales tax and subsequently collecting that sales tax each reporting period.

 The following rates apply at the state and city level:

-If you operate your business solely in North Carolina and what you sell is subject to sales tax, then you must collect for each purchase made.
+If you operate your small business solely in North Carolina and what you sell is subject to sales tax, you must collect tax on each applicable purchase.
 However, if you live outside the state and do business in North Carolina, you’ll need to establish sales tax nexus first to determine if you must collect and remit sales tax payments to the Department of Revenue for North Carolina.

 The following situations constitute sales tax nexus in North Carolina:

-While there is currently no fulfillment center in North Carolina for the Amazon FBA program, there will be one opening there in the future – if you use the FBA program to fulfill your orders on Amazon, make sure you check if your goods will be stored there.
+With the opening of Amazon fulfillment centers in North Carolina in recent years, if you use the FBA program to fulfill your orders on Amazon, make sure you check if your goods will be stored there.
 If so, you may have nexus in the state.

-If you’ve established that you must collect sales tax in North Carolina, the next step is to determine which items or services you sell are taxable in the state.
-Like many states, the bulk of services in North Carolina are not taxable.
+If you’ve established that you must collect sales tax in North Carolina, the next step is determining which items or services you sell are taxable in the state.
+All tangible personal property is subject to sales tax, and like many states, the bulk of services in North Carolina are not taxable.
 Here are some things to keep in mind when determining if you should collect tax:

-It is recommended that you fully review the Department of Revenue’s G.S. § 105-164.13 to determine what exemptions apply for you if you do business in North Carolina.
+It is recommended that you fully review the Department of Revenue’s G.S. § 105-164.13 to determine what exemptions apply to you if you do business in North Carolina.

-You’ll need all of your business information, including Federal Employer Identification Number and if you are located in the state, your North Carolina Secretary of State Number.
-The state offers a checklist for business registration including the information you will need.
+You’ll need all of your business information, including your Federal Employer Identification Number and, if you are located in the state, your North Carolina Secretary of State Number.
+The state offers a checklist for business registration, including the information you will need.
 This list also applies to sales tax permit registration.

 You will pay North Carolina sales and use tax by:

 How frequently you file will be determined by the amount of sales tax owed to the state.
-At the time you receive your permit, North Carolina will assign you with a filing frequency, with the due dates listed below.
+When you receive your permit, North Carolina will assign you a filing frequency, with the due dates listed below.

-Quarterly: If sales tax liability is consistently less than $100 per month, filers can submit their returns every quarter on the following due dates
+Quarterly: If sales tax liability is consistently less than $100 per month, filers can submit their tax returns every quarter on the following due dates:

 Period | Due Date |